djinn-ci/djinn/docs/api/readme.md

 >**Note:** The API documentation will make references to the host `https://api.djinn-ci.com`, of course if you are self-hosting Djinn then the hostname will be different.
-Furthermore if you are serving the UI and API from the same server, then the API endpoints may be served with the `/api` prefix.
+Furthermore if you are serving the UI and API from the same server, then the API endpoints will be served with the `/api` prefix.

 ## Resources